-From 21 to 27 April 2020, there was no rainfall in the LMB.
-The weather outlook bulletins (3 months weather forecast) and maps issued by the Thailand Meteorology Department (TMD) were used to verify the weather condition in the LMB.
-They stated that from late April to May 2020, some low-pressure air mass cells develop around the Mekong Region, that can be strengthening to become depressions and tropical cyclones, resulting summer thunderstorms and rain in this period.

-Moreover, coldly high-pressure air masses from China will meet hot air masses already prevailing over LMB, resulting in abnormal rainfall in April-May.
-Figure 1 presented the weather map on 23 and 28 April 2020.
+From 28 April to 04 May 2020, there was no rainfall in the LMB.
+The weather outlook bulletins (3 months weather forecast: May-Jun-Jul) and maps issued by the Thailand Meteorology Department (TMD) were used to verify the weather condition in the LMB.
+They stated that from May-Jun-Jul 2020, there cover some low-pressures of air mass cells which develop around the Mekong Region, that can be becoming depressions and tropical cyclones, resulting summer thunderstorms and rain in this period.
+Moreover, coldly high-pressure air masses from China will meet hot air masses already prevailing over LMB, resulting in abnormal rainfall in May-Jun.